Introduction to Subatomic-Particle Spectrometers: Overview of Particle Detection

 \subsubsection{{Magnetic Spectrometry}}

 In a magnetic field, charged particles follow helical trajectories.
-The radius of curvature is proportional to the particle momentum and inversely proportional to the particle charge and the field strength.
-Given the radius $r$ in meters, momentum $p$ in GeV/$c$, charge $q$ in units of the electron charge, and field strength $B$ in tesla,
+The radius of curvature is proportional to particle momentum and inversely proportional to particle charge and field strength.
+Given the radius $r$ in meters, momentum $p$ in GeV/$c$, charge $q$ in units of the electron charge, and field strength $B$ in tesla, we have

 where $\theta$ is the angle between the field direction and the particle momentum vector.
 From measurements of the curvature of the particle track within the field, the momentum can thus be determined.
 Even if no measurements are made within the field, the curvature within it (and hence the momentum) can be inferred by measuring the particle's trajectory before and after it traverses the field.
-The magnetic field, typically in the range one to two tesla, is generally produced using an electromagnet, which may be air-core or solid and have conventional (copper or aluminum) or superconducting coils.
+The magnetic field, typically in the range one to a few tesla, is generally produced using an electromagnet, which may be air-core or solid and have conventional (copper or aluminum) or superconducting coils.